i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

 [![Updating 1.15 to 1.16](../assets/images/en/upgrades-and-migrations/update-from-1.7.4-to-1.19/8-u18-119.png)](../assets/images/en/upgrades-and-migrations/update-from-1.7.4-to-1.19/8-u18-119.png)

 !!! success "**Check the System and i-doit**"
-    Check your system.
-Check i-doit!
+    Check your system and i-doit!

 ## Updating 1.16 to 1.17

-First, we prepare the update via CLI by open the i-doit Folder at /var/www/html/and unzip the idoit update package with
+First, we prepare the update via CLI by open the i-doit Folder at `/var/www/html/` and unzip the idoit update package with

 ```sh
 sudo -u www-data unzip idoit-1.17-update.zip